vignettes/visStatistics.Rmd

 data.frame

-format using the helper function counts_to_cases()
+using the helper function

 counts_to_cases()

-transforms the contingency table
+.
+The function transforms the contingency

-HairEyeColor
+table HairEyeColor

 into data.frame